alexhamill/CSC208/ch0_preliminaries/ch0_notes.md

  *  F : X $\to$ Y

-    * F is the name of the function
+    * F is the name of the function.
-    * X is the domain
+    * X is the domain.
-    * Y is the codomain
+    * Y is the codomain.
+    * Still need to define function.